astronomer/docs/astro/configure-deployment-resources.md

 ## Enforce CI/CD deploys

 By default, Deployments accept code deploys from any authenticated source.
-When you enforce CI/CD deploys for a Deployment, the Deployment only accepts code deploys if they are triggered with a Deployment API key or Workspace token.
+When you enforce CI/CD deploys for a Deployment:

+- Your the Deployment only accepts code deploys if they are triggered with a Deployment API key or Workspace token or Organization token.
+- You cannot enable DAG-only deploy feature for your Deployment.

+Follow these steps to enforce CI/CD deploys:

 1. In the Cloud UI, select a Workspace, click **Deployments**, and then select a Deployment.
 2. Click the **Details** tab.